Item 14: Understand lifetimes

 println!("'static item is {:?}", r);

 The inability to drop the item also means that the memory that holds the item can never be reclaimed using safe Rust, possibly leading to a permanent memory leak.
-Recovering the memory requires unsafe code, which makes this a technique to reserve for special circumstances.
+(Note that leaking memory doesn't violate Rust's memory safety guarantees—an item in memory that you can no longer access is still safe.)

 Lifetimes and the Heap